wp-blocks/modul-r/readme.txt

 = Getting started =
 * Create a menu then assign it into the primary navigation
 * Go to the Widget section, and under the footer widgets box add a widget.
-* Create a page "homepage" then go to settings > reading and select the homepage as static homepage
+* Create a page then go to settings > reading and select the page as static homepage

 = How install node? =
 Run the installer of NodeJS from the link below: